TheJacksonLaboratory/diachromatic/docs/mapping.rst

 For Hi-C, cross-linked chromatin is digested using one or more restriction enzymes, which results in restriction fragments whose ends re-ligate thereby forming ligation junctions.
 The shearing step introduces DNA breakpoints representing a second type of fragment ends in addition those introduced by digestion.
 Fragment ends corresponding to restriction enzyme cutting sites are generally referred to as *dangling ends* because they failed to re-ligate.

-In total, four categories of fragments are distinguished within Diachromatic: **hybrid fragments** that arise from re-ligation between ends of different restriction fragments and two artifact types that correspond to single restriction fragments whose ends failed to re-ligate with other fragments, either because both ends remained **un-ligated** or **self-ligated** with each other.
-Hybrid fragments may correspond to valid interactions but also to cross-ligation artifacts depending on whether the re-ligation occurred within the same protein-DNA complex or between different complexes.
+Essentially, three fragment categories are distinguished within Diachromatic: **hybrid fragments** that arise from re-ligation between ends of different restriction fragments and two artifact categories that correspond to single restriction fragments whose ends failed to re-ligate with other fragments, either because both ends remained **un-ligated** or **self-ligated** with each other.
+Hybrid fragments may correspond to valid interactions but also to cross-ligation artifacts depending on whether the re-ligation occurred within the same protein-DNA complex or between different complexes, respectively.
-Paired-end sequencing of hybrid fragments may results in all possible relative orientations, i.e. reads of given pairs may pointing *inwards*, *outwards* or in the *same direction*.
+Paired-end sequencing of hybrid fragments may results in all possible relative orientations, i.e. reads of given pairs may point *inwards*, *outwards* or in the *same direction*.
 In contrast to that, sequencing of un-ligated fragments results in inward pointing pairs only, and sequencing of self-ligated fragments results in outward pointing pairs only.
-Due to the fact that the read pair orientations overlap for the different categories, the identification of read pairs arising from un-ligated or self-ligated fragments additionally requires the definition of size thresholds.
+Due to the fact that the read pair orientations overlap for the different categories, the identification of read pairs arising from un-ligated or self-ligated fragments additionally requires the definition of size thresholds that will be introduced below.

 Sizes of hybrid fragments